cisco-ce/roomos.cisco.com/doc/TechDocs/BookingsWorkspaceIntegration.md

 ## Interaction flows

 Each calendar event will contain a unique identifier for correlating *xEvent* updates and *xCommand* executions specific to that calendar event.
-This identifier is the *BookingRequestUUID* value while the booking request is in progress, and the *MeetingId* value once it is confirmed.
+This identifier is the BookingRequestUUID while the booking request is in progress, and switches to the MeetingId once the booking is confirmed.

 See **Creating a booking** in this article.